zachary-berdell-elliott/marketing-accessibility-refactor/README.md

-# marketing-accessibility-refactor
+# Marketing Accesibility Refactor
-This project is done as an assignment to make a website more accessible for people with disabilities.
+This is an assignment where code of a pretend marketing agency's website is being updated.
+It includes added semantic elements and improved accessibility.
+## Updated HTML